scikit-fmm/scikit-fmm/doc/index.rst

 .. image:: 2d_phi_travel_time.png

-both :py:func:`travel_time` and :py:func:`distance`
-support masked arrays for input.
+Consider an obstacle within which the speed is vanishing.
+In principle this may lead to singularities (division by zero) in the update algorithm.
+Therefore, both :py:func:`travel_time` and :py:func:`distance` support masked arrays for input.
 This allows an obstacle to be introduced.
+(Note that if the speed in a cell is less than machine precision, a cell is masked internally to prevent division by 0.)

 ::